Apply for PTV authorisation: OD-C (charter), TPT and RPT

 If you choose to pay in person at a Driver and Vehicle Services Centre, you will need to take note of the account number supplied, as you will need to provide this to DoT staff to process your payment.
 Alternatively you can access the account number via your DoTDirect account to present at the Licensing Centre.
 Payment must be made within 7 days of the application being submitted.

-Once payment has been processed, applicants will be emailed an authorisation payment receipt summary, outlining application, authorisation and insurance class adjustment (if applicable).
+Once payment has been processed, applicants will be emailed an authorisation payment receipt summary, outlining the application, authorisation and insurance class adjustment (if paid) fees paid.

-A copy of the PTV authorisation document will be emailed to the authorisation holder and the vehicle owner (if a third party), and will also be available at any time via DoTDirect.
+A copy of the PTV authorisation document will be emailed to the authorisation holder and an email sent to the vehicle owner (if a third party) advising that the vehicle has been authorised for hire or reward.
+The PTV authorisation document, will also be available to the PTV holder at any time via DoTDirect.

 The driver of a PTV is not required to carry a hard copy of the PTV authorisation document when operating the PTV.